longpractice/Relativistic_Hash_Table/Readme.md

 An `RCUZone` defines a single RCU synchronization unit.
 It could be used by the user to synchronize any RCU data structures.
 Reader threads (usually from a thread pool) could optionally be registered before any `RCUZone` initialization.
 Registered threads have no contentions with each other.
 Unregistered reader threads fallbacks to thread-id hashing based RCU reader count with minimal contention.

-The `RCUHashTable` implements the relativistic hash table which links
+The `RTable` implements the relativistic hash table which links
 ```
-struct RcuHashTableEntry
+struct RTableEntry
 {
     size_t hash;
     AtomicSingleHead head;
 };
 ```
-The user could embed these entries into their data structure (C manner).
-C++ users could define "nodes" to point to their own data structures(C++ manner):
+The user could embed these entries into their data structure.
+A non-intrusive manner could define "nodes" to point to their own data structures by defining:

 ```
-struct RcuHashTableEntryAdapt
+struct RTableEntryAdapt
 {
     MyData* pMyData;
-    RcuHashTableEntry entry;
+    RTableEntry entry;

-    static MyData* rcuHashTableEntryToPtrMyData(RcuHashTableEntry* pEntry)
+    static MyData* rTableEntryToPtrMyData(RTableEntry* pEntry)
     {
-        return CONTAINER_OF(pEntry, RcuHashTableEntryAdapt, entry)->pMyData;
+        return CONTAINER_OF(pEntry, RTableEntryAdapt, entry)->pMyData;
     }
 };
 ```

+A `RTable` has a `RCUZone` as its member.
+However, sometimes, it might be beneficial for the user to use one `RCUZone` to protect multiple data structures, and `RTableCore` does not include a `RCUZone` as member and the user can use an external `RCUZone` which can be shared by multiple pieces of data.

 ---